InfiniteEndeavours/Milestone-3-Event-Site/README.md

 ### Event Coordinator

-As an event coordinator, want to be able to:
+As an event coordinator, I want to be able to:

 - Create events.
 - Update events.